top of page

 Today the world has committed to succeed with Energy transition.
 Simultaneously the 'commodity transition' has started.
 The role and the types of metals feeding our energy for the future requires a new and responsible investment strategy which aim also to contribute to the integrity of financial markets.

-From final product to raw material, the aim will be to control CO2 emissions, transparency and ESG impacts along the value chain, while tending towards increasingly short and sustainable circuits, reducing the need for primary resources.
+From raw material to final product, the aim will be to control CO2 emissions, transparency and ESG impacts along the value chain, while tending towards increasingly short and sustainable circuits, reducing the need for primary resources.

-The trading companies will no longer seek to play resellers on the volume of raw materials but will be stakeholders in sustainable objectives, becoming the privileged intermediaries negotiating shared value.
+The trading companies will be either the stakeholders in sustainable objectives, becoming the privileged intermediaries negotiating shared value, or will banned from end users' manufacturing requirements.

 ethore wants to mobilize such long-term finance to influence supply chains requiring critical raw materials for energy transition and decarbonation.